Beyond the Trade-off Curve: Multivariate and Advanced Risk-Utility Maps for Evaluating Anonymized and Synthetic Data: Abstract

 \section{Abstract}

-Anonymizing microdata requires balancing the reduction of disclosure risk with the preservation of data utility.
-Traditional evaluations often rely on single measures or two-dimensional risk-utility (R-U) maps, but real-world assessments involve multiple, often correlated, indicators of both risk and utility.
-Pairwise comparisons of these measures can be inefficient and incomplete.
-We therefore systematically compare six visualization approaches for simultaneous evaluation of multiple risk and utility measures: heatmaps, dot plots, composite scatterplots, parallel coordinate plots, radial profile charts, and PCA-based biplots.
-We introduce blockwise PCA for composite scatterplots and joint PCA for biplots that simultaneously reveal method performance and measure interrelationships.
-Through systematic identification of Pareto-optimal methods in all approaches, we demonstrate how multivariate visualization supports a more informed selection of anonymization methods.
+Anonymizing microdata requires balancing disclosure risk reduction with the preservation of data utility.
+Traditional evaluations often rely on single measures or two-dimensional risk-utility (R-U) maps, but real-world assessments involve multiple, often correlated, indicators of both risk and utility — a fundamentally multivariate problem that pairwise comparisons fail to capture both efficiently and completely.
+We systematically compare six visualization approaches for simultaneous evaluation of multiple risk and utility measures: heatmaps, dot plots, composite scatterplots, parallel coordinate plots, radial profile charts, and principal component analysis (PCA)-based biplots.
+We introduce blockwise PCA for composite scatterplots and joint PCA for biplots that simultaneously reveal method performance and measure interrelationships, and apply systematic Pareto-optimal method identification across all approaches where applicable, with dominance assessed in the original composite score space.
+Our comparison shows that no single approach dominates across all criteria: PCA biplots best reveal multivariate structure, while composite scatterplots offer intuitive summaries accessible to broader audiences.
+Combining complementary visualizations provides the most complete basis for evaluating the risk-utility trade-off.